DelinM/FancyBusinessBuzzWords/README.md

 ## C
 * Cycles
   * "Good morning, thank you for keeping me updated on the project, but I don't have the cycles for you until the end of this month."
+* (Open) Communicaiton
+  * Instead of using the word "communication", we say "open communication".
 ## D
 * Deep Dive